 How do young people get involved in the campaign?

-- Through Stonewall’s Youth Volunteering Programme, young people run campaigns in their schools, colleges, universities and in their local communities.
+- Through Stonewall’s Young Campaigners Programme, young people run campaigns in their schools, colleges, universities and in their local communities.
 They design their own campaigns to prevent and tackle homophobia, biphobia and transphobia, and create LGBTQ-friendly communities.
-Our Youth Volunteers attend a residential training weekend and have the ongoing support of Stonewall and a specially trained mentor.
+Our Young Campaigners attend a residential training weekend and have the ongoing support of Stonewall and a specially trained mentor.

 - Young people attend meetings with other people involved in 'Education for all' to share their experiences of tackling homophobia, biphobia and transphobia.

 - Young people have spoken at Stonewall events like the Education for All conference and the annual Equality Dinner.
 We find that when young people share their experiences with people who are working to support young LGBTQ people and tackle discrimination, it helps them to better understand what needs to be done.